ryanallen/words-of-my-perfect-teacher/README.md

 *sku, gsung, thugs, yon tan, phrin las*, five aspects of Buddhahood.
 Sometimes referred to as the [five kāyas](#five-kāyas).
 See also [five families](#five-families).

 ## Bonpo
-*bon po*, follower of Bon, the religious tradition prevailing in Tibet before the introduction of Buddhism.
+*bon po*, follower of Bön, the religious tradition prevailing in Tibet before the introduction of Buddhism.

 ## Border country
 *mtha' 'khob*, a region in which the teachings are unknown.